-In 2020, eligible employees in five states will either have access to paid family and medical leave for the first time, or receive updated benefits.
-If you run a business in any of the states listed below, you could be impacted by the new legislation.
+In 2020, eligible employees in five states either have access to paid family and medical leave for the first time, or received updated benefits.
+If you run a business in any of the states listed below, you might have been impacted by the new legislation.

 New York employers are in the middle of a four-year phase in for the state’s Paid Family Leave benefit.
 As of January 1, 2020, the newest update includes required paid family leave for eligible farm laborers.

 The expansion means that farm laborers and other eligible employees will have access to a 10-week period of leave to bond with a new child (also known as parental leave), care for a family member with a serious health condition, or assist loved ones when a family member is deployed abroad on active military service.